VanMobile/vm-kb/all/instructions/readme.md

 You also have the option to log into a slack channel via the web browser also.
 - the url will be in the invite

+### slack join channel

+To join a channel on slack, ask me for an invite to the main channel
+- just send me your email address, and the Slack invite will be emailed to you.